-For the avoidance of doubt, any SO, AC or Stakeholder Group that does not fulfil its entire Membership allowance must not be disadvantaged as a result during any assessment of consensus.
+For the avoidance of doubt, any SO, AC2 or Stakeholder Group that chooses not fulfil its entire Membership allowance shall not be considered as disadvantaged as a result during any assessment of consensus.

 Unless otherwise specified in this Addendum, the GNSO Working Group Guidelines apply in full to the IGO Work Track.
 Consensus designations are therefore the responsibility of the Work Track Chair and are to be made in accordance with the consensus levels described in Section 3.6 of the Working Group Guidelines.